Confucius Institute: History

-The first Confucius Institute opened on 21 November 2004 in Seoul, South Korea, after establishing a pilot institute in Tashkent, Uzbekistan in June 2004.
+The first Confucius Institute opened in 2004 in Seoul, South Korea, after establishing a pilot institute in Tashkent, Uzbekistan in June 2004.
 The CI in South Korea is no longer active.
 The second Confucius Institute was opened on the campus of the University of Maryland, College Park, also in November 2004.
 In 2006, the goal of 1,000 Confucius Institutes by 2020 was being discussed.

 Hundreds more have opened since in dozens of countries around the world.
+All countries in the Cooperation between China and Central and Eastern European (China-CEE) host at least one Confucius Institute, and some (Serbia, Bosnia and Herzegovina, Hungary, and Romania) host multiple of them.
+In 2001, the first Confucius Institute in Africa opened as a collaboration between University of Nairobi in Kenya and Tianjin Normal University in China.

 In April 2007, the first research-based Confucius Institute opened in Waseda University in Japan.
 In partnership with Peking University, the program promotes research activities of graduate students studying Chinese.
 In 2007, China's Ministry of Education estimated that 100 million people overseas would be learning Chinese by 2010.

 In 2010, the highest concentration of institutes was in the United States, Japan, and South Korea.

 From 2006 to 2019, the Chinese government spent more than $150 million on institutes in the U.S. The number of institutes in the U.S. peaked in 2018, at around 100, with the total around the world being about 550.
 As of 2019, there were 530 Confucius Institutes in dozens of countries on six continents.

+In 2022, the Confucius Institute at the University of Karachi was attacked in a suicide bombing.

 Name

 The Confucius Institute is named after the noted Chinese philosopher Confucius (551–479 BC).
 Throughout the 20th century, CCP leaders criticized and denounced Confucius as the personification of China's "feudal" traditions, with anti-Confucianism ranging from the 1912 New Culture Movement to the 1973 Criticize Lin, Criticize Confucius campaign during the Cultural Revolution.
 However, in recent decades, interest in pre-modern Chinese culture has grown in the country, and Confucius in particular has seen a resurgence in popularity.
 Outside of China, Confucius is a generally recognizable symbol of Chinese culture, removed from the negative associations of other prominent Chinese figures such as chairman Mao Zedong.

 "Confucius Institute" is a trademarked brand name, which according to a spokesman for the organisation, "Those who enjoy more brand names will enjoy higher popularity, reputation, more social influence, and will therefore be able to generate more support from local communities."
 A 2011 crackdown protected "Confucius Institute" from preregistration infringement in Costa Rica.

 A China Post article reported in 2014 that "Certainly, China would have made little headway if it had named these Mao Institutes, or even Deng Xiaoping Institutes.
 But by borrowing the name Confucius, it created a brand that was instantly recognized as a symbol of Chinese culture, radically different from the image of the Communist Party."

-Kerry Brown, Professor of Chinese Politics at the University of Sydney, notes the irony that the CCP now lionizing Confucius had vilified him just four decades previously for his association with patriarchal, hierarchical, and conservative values.